 This work has presented a deep investigation of Distributed Intelligence under IoT.
 It is a paradigm to distribute the intelligence over the edge and cloud layers to provide the required functionality and performance for IoT applications.

 Distributed Intelligence in IoT plays an important role to support the exact communication and processing functions to be offered at the exact place at a certain time.
-This can be achieved by integrating cloud and edge computing in one model and provide the edge with a smart gateway that has two main jobs: firstly, decide to process the data locally or send it to the cloud.
-Secondly, process the local data to extract the knowledge and make the decision.
+This can be achieved by integrating cloud and edge computing in one model and providing the edge with a smart gateway that has two main jobs: Firstly, deciding to process the data locally or to send it to the cloud, and secondly, processing the local data to extract the knowledge and to make decision.
 Distributed Intelligence in IoT is related to Artificial intelligence, IoT, and Cloud Computing.
-Therefore, corporations between the scholars of those areas should be started to propose and standardize certain Distributed Intelligence paradigms for the popular IoT applications such as smart homes, intelligence of vehicles, and intelligence watering system.
+Therefore, corporations among scholars of those areas should propose and standardize certain Distributed Intelligence paradigms for the popular IoT applications such as smart homes, intelligence of vehicles, and intelligence watering system.